How Much DSA for Google Interview? Less Than You Think

 On Codeintuition, the Searching course teaches Predicate Search as a distinct pattern with its own identification lesson.
 You learn to recognise the structural triggers (monotonic feasibility, continuous answer space, yes/no feasibility check) before you ever see the problems.
 Once you can spot those triggers, the pattern transfers to questions you haven't practised.

 Knowing how much DSA for Google interview preparation you need is the first half.
 Building that knowledge at the right depth is the second.
-For more detail, see our FAANG coding interview preparation guide.
+For more detail, see our FAANG coding interview preparation playbook.

 Scoping alone won't get you there, though.
 Depth means you can identify and construct solutions to problems you haven't seen before.
 Reading a solution explanation builds recognition.
 But the reps that build the reasoning ability Google actually tests are different: tracing variable state frame by frame, proving why an invariant holds, and practising under time pressure until identification feels automatic.